-A person who qualifies to be a permanent resident may be able to apply to obtain a green card without leaving the U.S. This procedure is called adjustment of status (AOS).
-When a person applies for adjustment of status, he also applies for a work permit (EAD) and, if he is eligible, for a travel permit (“advance parole”).
-Generally, an applicant for adjustment of status must have entered the U.S. legally and have never violated his immigration status.
+When a person applies for AOS, he also applies for a work permit (EAD) and, if eligible, for a travel permit (Advance Parole or AP).
+Generally, an applicant for AOS must have entered the U.S. legally and have never violated his immigration status.

 To apply for adjustment of status, you must submit a form I-485 Application to Register Permanent Residence or Adjust Status plus supporting evidence and the proper filing fee.
 Use form I-765 to apply for an EAD work permit and form I-131 to apply for an Advance Parole travel permit.